-Because some computationally hard problems will be touched in further text, next sections introduces briefly theoretical and practical aspects and consequences of theory of computation, parallelism, distributed computing.
-Section 2.1 introduces some important problem classes from the view of computational complexity theory.
+As some computationally hard problems are discussed later in this thesis, the next sections briefly introduce the theoretical and practical aspects, as well as the consequences, of the theory of computation, parallelism and distributed computing.
+Section 2.1 introduces some of the important problems, classed from the view of the computational complexity theory.

-Parallel computation introduce in some condition speedup needed for computing concurrently, the theory is covered briefly in section 2.2.
+Parallel computation is introduced in some conditions where speedup is needed for computing concurrently.
+This theory is briefly covered in section 2.2.

-Distribution of parallel task via computer network to another computers, servers and clusters is covered in section 2.3 with focus on grid-computing and cloud-computing.
+The distribution of a parallel task via a computer network to other computers, servers and clusters is covered in section 2.3, with a focus on grid computing and cloud computing.

-2.1 Computational complexity
+2.1 Computational Complexity

-An algorithm is a set of operation to accomplish the task and solve the problem.
-There are several ways how to express algorithm, e.g. in text in programming language or pseudo-code or flowcharts are used.
-In further text the kopenograms will be used as graphical language for structured algorithms to supplement Unified Modeling Language (UML) diagrams proposed by Kofranek et al. [25].
+An algorithm is a set of operations that is used to accomplish tasks and solve problems.
+There are several ways of expressing algorithms, e.g., in text, in programming language, pseudo-code or flowcharts.
+Later in this thesis, kopenograms will be used as a graphical language for structured algorithms in order to supplement the Unified Modeling Language (UML) diagrams, as proposed by Kofranek et al. [25].